NAPBC STANDARDS

 Phase angle

 SOZO uses bioimpedance spectroscopy (BIS), which is the most advanced method of using bioimpedance measurements to assess fluid levels and tissue composition.
 SOZO sends an electrical current through the body and measures the body’s resistance and reactance to this electrical current at 256 unique frequencies.
-The SOZO Segmental BodyComp outputs are based on impedance measurements of each individual limb.
+The SOZO segmental outputs are based on impedance measurements of each individual limb.

 SOZO® Digital Health Platform